TWUOnline/orientation/the-art-of-crap-detection.md

 Does the email seem sketchy?
 Why or why not?

 Create a new blog post to write about what artifacts in the email cause you to trust, or mistrust it.

-Use the categories 'TWU Online' and 'bananas'.
+##### Categories for this post:

+* TWU Online
+* bananas
+* Digital Literacy

 ##### Web Literacy for Student Fact-Checkers